ZZHHmultiboson/ZZHH/README.md

 }

 ```
 where the key is the process name.
 Turn on operators of interest in operators.json.
-Values of leptonic final states are defined in decays.json.
+Values of branching ratios leptonic final states are defined in decays.json.

 > * br_H = 5.824e-01 [ h->bb (H125, YR4) ]
 > * br_Z = 3.3658e-02 [ z->ll (e, mu, pdg) ]